20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 \end{align}
 $$

 Now, our actual coordinate system isn't in cartesian, so we need to convert these ideal vectors into our actual 4d coordinate system, whatever that may be.
-For this article everything is in polar-like coordinates, so lets use that illustratively
+For this article everything is in spherical-like coordinates, so lets use that illustratively

 $$
 \begin{align}